-Further categories of financial assets are measured at amortised cost and include receivables for investments sold, dividends receivable and receivable for fund units issued.
+Further categories of financial assets are measured at amortised cost and include receivables for dividends, receivable for investments sold and receivable for fund units issued.
 Financial liabilities that are not at fair value through profit or loss include payable for investments purchased, payables for fund units redeemed, accrued expenses and net assets attributable to redeemable participating unitholders, and are measured at amortised cost.

-1. Accounting policies (continued)
+1. Material accounting policies (continued)